 BROOKE GLADSTONE: Tell me about some of your experiences to try to get this fixed.

 NEDA SOLTANI: Two different people contacted two different producers from CNN and talked to them in length about the mistake.
-The reaction we received was that CNN kept broadcasting my photo.
-In a more disheartening example, when I sent a second photo of mine to Voice of America Farsi Channel and I asked them to compare the photo to see that I was not fabricating the story, to my terror and shock, the next evening I saw that they broadcasted the second photo as an exclusive photo of the deceased Neda.
+CNN kept broadcasting my photo.
+When I sent a second photo of mine to Voice of America Farsi Channel and I asked them to compare the photo to see that I was not fabricating the story, to my terror and shock, the next evening I saw that they broadcasted the second photo as an exclusive photo of the deceased Neda.

 BROOKE GLADSTONE: So here you are, trying to correct this.
 How did people respond, besides ignoring you?